Transcript: Childhood Tea Drinking May Increase Fluorosis Risk

-If cranberries are so good at keeping bacteria from sticking to the wall of the bladder, what about the keeping bacteria from sticking to other places?
-Well there’s in vitro research suggesting cranberry phytonutrients may reduce adhesion of H. pylori bacteria in the wall of the stomach, and so maybe should be given along with antibiotics to help eradicate the ulcer-causing bacteria.
+If cranberries are so good at keeping bacteria from sticking to the wall of the bladder, what about keeping bacteria from sticking to other places?
+Well, there’s in vitro research suggesting cranberry phytonutrients may reduce adhesion of H. pylori bacteria to the wall of the stomach, and so maybe should be given, along with antibiotics, to help eradicate this ulcer-causing bacteria.

 Well, there is some evidence that cranberries might affect the adhesion of bacteria to fake teeth in a petri dish, but nothing yet definitive.
-Green tea also appears to help prevent cavities, but that may be because of its natural fluoride content in the tea plant.
-I have a video about a woman that developed fluoride toxicity drinking up to like 5 dozen cups a day, but what about just regular consumption?
+Green tea also appears to help prevent cavities, which may be because of its natural fluoride content from the tea plant.
+I have a video about a woman who developed fluoride toxicity, drinking up to like five dozen cups a day.
+But, what about just regular consumption?

-During the tooth development years, up to about age 9, children exposed to too much fluoride can develop dental fluorosis, a mottled discoloration of the teeth—it's just a cosmetic issue and usually just faint white spots--but is the main reason the EPA is reconsidering current tap water fluoridation levels.
+Well, during the tooth development years, up to about age nine, children exposed to too much fluoride can develop dental fluorosis—a mottled discoloration of the teeth.
+It’s just a cosmetic issue, and usually just kind of faint white spots, but is the main reason the EPA is reconsidering current tap water fluoridation levels.